mrc-ide/global-lmic-reports-orderly/README.md

 ## Instructions on the server

-Currently somewhat manual, we'll move to an automated system once the data sources fully settle down.
+This is still a manual process requiring logging into the server and executing the model fits.

-Running everything takes a while so you really probably want to run this under screen:
+Running everything takes a while so you really probably want to run this under screen.
+After logging in, you can start a screen session with:

 ```
 screen